madebykind/madebykind-v3/content/work/hispanists.md

 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8">

+  AHGBI had outgrown their former identity and digital platform.
+Our collaborative efforts focused on creating a brand that not only accommodates their diverse initiatives but also possesses the resilience to evolve alongside their continued growth.

   ## Brand identity

   We crafted a brand strategy and identity that subtly honours heritage and culture, while anchoring in the association's values, beliefs, and future initiatives.
 Introducing a bold and impactful design, the new brand identity stands out, appealing to a new generation of academics, and offers flexibility to evolve with the association's growth.